Elsapro/wikijs/employment/networking.md

 				a.
 How can you offer the usage of your skills in a volunteer capacity?
 				b. http://hourexchangeportland.org/
 				c.  http://volunteermaine.org/
+				d.
+Both b and c work for you if you need a positive buffer after the last job.
 - Every new beginning needs a closing, do you have one?
 				a.
 Awkward conversations need a graceful ending, what's yours?